charon/charon/README.md

 * Centralized management communities and roles inside communities.
 * Allowing users to link many other authentication providers to their accounts.
 * U2F support.
-* Support for melding of multiple accounts and profiles into one. [#1](https://gitlab.com/charon/charon/issues/1)
+* Support for melding of multiple accounts and identities into one. [#1](https://gitlab.com/charon/charon/issues/1)
 * Stable reactivity-enabled API, which is used by Charon's frontend as well.
-* Support for profile impersonation, multiple profiles per app, and ad-hoc anonymous profiles. [#1](https://gitlab.com/charon/charon/issues/1)
+* Support for identity impersonation, multiple identites per app, and ad-hoc anonymous identites. [#1](https://gitlab.com/charon/charon/issues/1)
 * Everything is logged and auditable.
 * Virtual accounts which can be only impersonated. [#2](https://gitlab.com/charon/charon/issues/2)
 * Proxy to log all access and allow/deny high-level access to an app and app's APIs.